eo33/ecommerce-app/README.md

 - 28 Nov 2024 - Finished the documentation for the "account" category.
 Sync the endpoints available in Postman and OAS.
 Tested the docs in OAS and made sure it works properly.
 - 29 Nov 2024 - Worked on the docs for "products" category.
 Also added helpful desc to the "200" response section of the endpoints.
 - 30 Nov 2024 - Completed the docs for the "products" and "checkout" category.
+- 1 Dec 2024 - Completed the docs for "orders" and "stats" category.

 ## Reference